-The Board of Education continues to research its options for the vacant Durham School Building.
+In June 2020, voters approved a referendum to donate the vacant Durham School Building to Questar III BOCES.
 Beginning in the 2018-19 school year, Questar III BOCES has held a Heavy Machinery & Equipment Maintenance Program.
 This Program utilizes two classrooms in the building and uses the grounds to teach students heavy machinery operation.
-This Program has proved to be successful and enrollment for the 2019-20 school year has reached its capacity with 50 students enrolled.
-Questar III pays rent to the District for usage of the buildings and grounds.
-Although the remainder building remains vacant, the Town of Durham is utilizing the building as a community center with limited, scheduled building usage.
-This usage began in October 2015.
-An inter-municipal agreement between the District and the Town of Durham was negotiated to ensure that this usage is at no extra cost to the District.
+This Program has proved to be successful and enrollment for the 2020-21 school year has reached its capacity with approximately 50 students enrolled.
+Questar plans to expand their program offerings in the building, after taking ownership.
+The donation is expected to be completed in October 2020.